At a glance

 - Service: Cool, assembled close to eating

-The trap is treating it like an ingredient when it behaves like a finished sauce.
-The cheese already carries its own salt.
-It carries its own fat.
-It carries its own garlic and herb.
-Add butter and you gild a thing that needs no gilding; add a cured meat and the garlic vanishes into the fight.
-The cook's only real job is to bring the one thing the spread lacks, which is texture.
+The thing behaves like a finished sauce, not an ingredient, and that is what trips cooks up.
+The cheese already carries its own salt, its own fat, its own garlic and herb.
+Add butter and you gild a thing that needs no gilding.
+Add a cured meat and the garlic vanishes into the fight.
+What the spread lacks is texture, and supplying that, without watering the cheese down, is most of what the cook has to manage on this side of the board.

-This is supermarket and lunch-counter food more than restaurant food, and in France it usually arrives by brand name.
-People ask for it as a Tartare sandwich or a Boursin one, after the foil-wrapped fresh cheeses on every chilled shelf, the way an English shopper says a cheese-and-pickle rather than naming a cheddar.
-The garlic-herb fresh cheese is a fixture of the apéritif spread and the picnic basket, scooped onto crackers and crudités, and the sandwich is just that same dip put to work between bread.
+In France this rarely arrives under a generic name.
+People order it as a Tartare sandwich or a Boursin one, after the foil-wrapped fresh cheeses on every chilled shelf, the way an English shopper says cheese-and-pickle rather than naming a cheddar.
+The garlic-herb cheese is a fixture of the apéritif and the picnic basket, scooped onto crackers and crudités, and the sandwich is that same dip put to work between bread.
 The standing question is how heavy a hand to use, since the garlic crosses from pleasant to overpowering fast.

-The variants move along the additions, not the spread.
-A crudités build leans hard on raw vegetables and treats the cheese as the binder that holds a vegetable sandwich together; a version with a few slices of cured ham reads richer, though the garlic then shares the stage; a toasted reading sets a warm crust against the cool cheese and drifts toward a tartine.
-None of these is the Lyonnais cervelle de canut sandwich, which loosens its fresh cheese with white wine and vinegar into a pourable dressing and is built to cut a fat dry sausage, a different texture doing a different job.
-Here the cheese stays thick and stands alone, and the cook's whole task is to add crunch and keep out of the garlic's way.
+The variants move along the additions rather than the spread.
+A crudités build leans hard on raw vegetables and treats the cheese as the binder; a few slices of jambon read richer, though the garlic then shares the stage; a toasted reading sets a warm crust against the cool cheese and drifts toward a tartine.
+None of these is the Lyonnais cervelle de canut sandwich, which loosens its fresh cheese with white wine and vinegar into a pourable dressing built to cut a fat dry sausage.
+Here the cheese stays thick and stands on its own.

 The Cheese That Came With a Brand Name